pohlm01/master-thesis/5_contributions.typ

 As the trust anchors negotiation mechanism works not only for @mtc but also for X.509 and possibly other certificate types, we proposed that the peer contains the selected trust anchor in the @tai extension of the `Certificate` message.
 So far, the negotiation mechanism merely indicates that one of the proposed trust anchors was selected, but it does not specify which one.
 By changing this indication to include the selected @tai, the peer could deduce the certificate type and therefore a separate certificate type negotiation would be superfluous.
-However, D. Benjamin identified some issues that might arise from the fact that not all certificates participate in the @tai negotiation mechanism.
+However, D. Benjamin identified some issues that might arise from the fact that not all certificates participate in the @tai negotiation mechanism~@supersede_certificate_type.
 Therefore, some niche cases are not properly covered.
 For example, if a server sends a fallback certificate that does not participate in the @tai negotiation, or of which the @tai is unknown to the client, the client does not know what certificate type to expect.
 As a result, the client cannot parse the certificate even if the client would accept it anyway, such as a widely accepted X.509 certificate.